Safety and Welfare Policy statement ...........................................................................

 (b) All complaints of aggression or violence made by an employee must be taken seriously.

-(c) All incidents of aggression or violence will be reported to the Occupational Health and Safety Unit.
+(c) All incidents of aggression or violence will be reported to Senior Management and the Safeguarding Lead.

-(d) Heads of Departments and Senior Managers are responsible for ensuring the Training companys incident reporting system is being adhered to in their faculty or unit.
+(d) Senior Management and the Safeguarding Lead are responsible for ensuring EDLounge Ltd.'s incident reporting system is being adhered to in their department.

-(e) Heads of Departments and Senior Managers will ensure that all tasks and areas have been risk assessed for the potential of aggression and violence; and that such assessments are maintained.
+(e) Senior Management and the Safeguarding Lead will ensure that all tasks and areas have been risk assessed for the potential of aggression and violence; and that such assessments are maintained.

-(g) Those staff members who are identified as being at a higher level of risk must undertake mandatory training provided by the Training company:
+(g) Those staff members who are identified as being at a higher level of risk must undertake mandatory training provided by EDLounge Ltd.

 (i) The emphasis of all such training will be on the avoidance situations that pose a risk to a person’s safety,